willielaredo/socialism/readme.md

 ## Other people's words
 I like to read about socialism, but haven't tried to keep track of all the things I read about it, so here goes!
 - LINK TO [[READING LIST]]

+## Why Socialism?
+My favorite slogan for socialism is "[Converting Hysterical Misery into Ordinary Unhappiness](https://jacobin.com/2013/12/socialism-converting-hysterical-misery-into-ordinary-unhappiness/)"

+It won't solve all your problems, but it should make things less worse.

 ## Why this site?